coly-technologies/coly-technologies.github.io/README.md

 There are plenty of ways around this manual step.
 Two examples I've considered is:

 * Setting up a jekyll static site generator that converts the .md files for us.
 This is a recommended approach for github pages.
 See instructional video [Here](https://www.youtube.com/watch?v=VDOyjwWPKs4).
-* Import the .md file using zero-md, as suggested in [this post](https://stackoverflow.com/questions/37770620/how-to-include-markdown-md-files-inside-html-files).
+* Import the .md file straight into index.html using zero-md, as suggested in [this post](https://stackoverflow.com/questions/37770620/how-to-include-markdown-md-files-inside-html-files).

 However, for now that might be a bit overkill since we only have a single file to care about.
 It's also not always possible to the formatting to be as nice.
-For example code snippets with highlighting, and mermaid graphs might not be supported.
+For example code snippets with highlighting, and mermaid graphs might not be supported, zero-md for instance removes formatting completely.

 Let's consider the above examples if we would ever need them in the future.